 There are three types of Shared Lives Arrangements

-Long-Term – this provides opportunity for a Person to live within a homely/family setting and develop their own links and connections to the local neighbourhoods and communities, as opposed to the restricted opportunities when living in residential/hospital accommodation.
+Live-In – this provides opportunity for a Person to live within a homely/family setting and develop their own links and connections to the local neighbourhoods and communities, as opposed to the restricted opportunities when living in residential/hospital accommodation.
 You may support the person in learning new domestic or social skills, such as cooking or making friends, understanding the value of money, support with benefits and correspondence or provide guidance to maintain personal care….the list is endless.
 As a Shared Lives Carer you use your wider social and family networks to create a safe environment for the Person to contribute to real relationships and become an active, valued citizen.
 Where as in the past, long-term meant a ‘home for life’ and some of the first arrangements from the early 1990’s are still going strong to this day.
-Long-term arrangements are increasingly time limited where possible, as we have greater aspirations for people, who may wish to move onto more independent type living once they have developed the necessary skills.
+Live-In Arrangements are increasingly time limited where possible, as we have greater aspirations for people, who may wish to move onto more independent type living once they have developed the necessary skills.

-Day Support – This type of support is provided by Shared Lives Carers who already offer Long-Term or Respite Arrangements.
+Day Support – This type of support is provided by Shared Lives Carers who already offer Live-In or Short Break Arrangements.
 Typically, a Person may be looking to be discharged back into the community after a long stay in hospital/residential care.
 The Arrangement acts as a sort of ‘stepping stone’, to support the Person from within a safe setting to develop independence skills and start to become familiar with the local community by building their own social networks.
 Alternatively, someone may already be living independently, but needs a few hours support each week to maintain living in the community, by accessing local amenities or taking part in social activities.